tmalaska/HBase.MCC/README.md

 ![alt tag](https://raw.githubusercontent.com/tmalaska/HBase.MCC/master/AveragePutTimeWithMultiRestartsAndShutDowns.png)

-The image above is the initial results of a 20k put test with two clusters.
-The blue lines are the average time for the puts to commits to a Cluster.
-Now the red lines are puts to the primary cluster and green lines are puts that are sent to the failover cluster.
-When you see green lines they are the results of the primary cluster being shut down or bounced.
-The cool thing here is we are keeping a pretty good average even in the case of extreme failure.
-There is an increase in the time to put to the failover cluster but that is because I set the parameters to only go to the failover cluster after waiting 20 milliseconds.### Design Doc
+The first graph is the break down of which cluster was being used.
+The red areas are when I bounced the primary HBase cluster and it failed to deliver responses.

+Note that the average response time is pretty much unaffected.

+Also note there is a hit when the cluster got down but the max delay is at 700 milliseconds.

+More testing will happen in the coming weeks.
+### Design Doc
 There is a design doc in the root folder named MultiHBaseClientDesignDoc.docx.
 That document goes over the approach and the configuration options.